Mitigating Backdoor Poisoning Attacks through the Lens of Spurious Correlation: Methodology

 \paragraph{Data Features} In this work, to obtain z-scores, we primarily study two forms of features: (1) lexical features and (2) syntactic features, described below.
 These simple features are highly effective at trigger detection against existing attacks (see \Secref{sec:experiments}), however more complex features could easily be incorporated in the framework to handle novel future attacks.

 The lexical feature operates over unigrams or bigrams.
-This works as by considering each unigram/bigram in the training data, and calculating its occurrence and label-conditional occurrence to construct $\hat{p}(\vy|\va)$ according to~\eqref{eq:pya}, from which \eqref{eq:zstar} is computed.
+We consider each unigram/bigram in the training data, and calculate its occurrence and label-conditional occurrence to construct $\hat{p}(\vy|\va)$ according to~\eqref{eq:pya}, from which \eqref{eq:zstar} is computed.
 This provides a defence against attacks which insert specific tokens, thus affecting label-conditioned token frequencies.

-The syntactic features uses ancestor paths, computed over constituency trees.\footnote{We use the Stanza parser~\cite{qi2020stanza}.} Then, as shown in~\figref{fig:parsed_tree}, we construct ancestor paths from the root node to preterminal nodes, \eg `ROOT\textrightarrow NP\textrightarrow ADJP \textrightarrow RB'.
-Finally, $\hat{p}(\vy|\va)$ is estimated based over ancestor paths and corresponding instance labels.
+The syntactic features use ancestor paths, computed over constituency trees.\footnote{We use the Stanza parser~\cite{qi2020stanza}.} Then, as shown in~\figref{fig:parsed_tree}, we construct ancestor paths from the root node to preterminal nodes, \eg `ROOT\textrightarrow NP\textrightarrow ADJP \textrightarrow RB'.
+Finally, $\hat{p}(\vy|\va)$ is estimated based on ancestor paths and corresponding instance labels.
 This feature is designed to defend against syntactic attacks which produce rare parse structures, but may extend to other attacks that compromise grammatically.

 \paragraph{Removal of Poisoned Instances} After calculating the z-scores with corresponding features, we employ three avenues to filter out the potential poisoned examples, namely using lexical features (\ztoken), syntactic features (\ztree), or their combination (\zseq).
 In the first two cases, we first create a shortlist of suspicious features with high magnitude z-scores (more details in~\Secref{sec:z_def}), then discard all training instances containing these label-conditioned features.
 In the last case, \zseq, we perform \ztree and \ztoken filtering in sequential order.\footnote{We test the reverse order in Appendix~\ref{app:ablation}, but did not observe a significant difference.} We denote all the above approaches as Z-defence methods.